KiattiphumSuw/InsightFixer/README.md

 # InsightFixer
- Internal AI assistant that helps product and engineering teams extract insights from bug reports, user feedback, and team documents using LLMs and agentic AI.
+ Internal AI assistant that helps teams slove bug from internal knowledge using agentic AI.